xbmc/repo-scripts/screensaver.digitalclock/README.md

 - Random images (Screensaver chooses a random image from the folder for the background)
 - Background image (Users can select one colored background image from the list)

+Element size increase (Users can increase the size of text and icons)
+- Size (%)

 This screensaver is configured for every skin separately since it has to use Fonts defined by the skin!

 Skin developers have an option to use script-screensaver-digitalclock-custom.xml in their skins 1080i,720p... folder.